-- The PACO Type L pump is not self-priming, and must be completely primed (filled with liquid) before starting. - If the pump will operate with a positive suction head, prime by opening the suction valve and allowing liquid to enter pump casing.
-Open air vents at this time, and make sure all air is forced from pump by liquid before closing. - Rotate the shaft by hand to free entrapped air from impeller passageways. - If pump has a suction lift, priming must be accomplished by other methods.
-The use of foot valves or ejectors, or manual filling of the pump casing and suction line with liquid are possible methods suggested for this purpose. - CAUTION: Never run the pump dry in the hope that it will prime itself!
-Serious damage to the mechanical seal will result.
+- The PACO Type KP Double Suction Centrifugal Split Case Pump is not self-priming, and must be completely primed (filled with liquid) before starting. - If the pump will operate with a positive suction head, prime by opening the suction valve and allowing liquid to enter the pump casing.
+Open the air vent at the top of the upper pump casing and the top of each suction dome, and make sure all air is forced from the pump by liquid before closing. - IMPORTANT: Rotate the shaft by hand while priming and venting to free entrapped air from the impeller passageways. - If the pump has suction lift, priming must be accomplished by other methods.
+The use of foot valves, ejectors or vacuum pumps, or by manual filling of the pump casing and suction line with liquid are possible methods suggested for this purpose. - CAUTION: Never run the pump dry in the hope that it will prime itself!
+Serious damage to the shaft seals, pump wear rings and shaft sleeves will result.